gryphonshafer/cbqz-site/docs/governance/articles.md

 IN WITNESS WHEREOF, the signatories of Appendix A and B execute this Written Consent as of the date set forth above.

+Date: July 27, 2024

+/s/ J. Gryphon Shafer
+J. Gryphon Shafer

 ## Action by Unanimous Written Consent of the Qualified Delegates and Chancellor

 **ACTION BY UNANIMOUS WRITTEN CONSENT IN
-LIEU OF FIRST MEETING BY THE BOARD OF DIRECTORS
+LIEU OF FIRST MEETING OF THE QUALIFIED DELEGATES OF
-OF
 Christian Bible Quizzing,**
 a Washington Non-Profit Organization

 The undersigned, constituting all of the current qualified delegates ("Qualified Delegates") and the chancellor ("Chancellor") of Christian Bible Quizzing, a Washington non-profit organization (the "Organization"), as defined by the Organization's bylaws ("Bylaws"), in lieu of holding a meeting of the same, hereby consent to the taking of the actions set forth herein, and the approval and adoption of the following resolutions by this unanimous written consent ("Written Consent") pursuant to Section 24.03 of the Revised Code of Washington (RCW):